The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 Burials in Santa Maria Maggiore

-Probably the most renowned person to be interred in the basilica of Santa Maria Maggiore is the man who was lived right nearby, and who has contributed so much to Rome's baroque personality, Gian Lorenzo Bernini.
+Probably the most renowned person to be interred in the basilica of Santa Maria Maggiore is the man who was lived right nearby, Gian Lorenzo Bernini.

-bernini's tomb in santa maria maggioreJust to the right of the main altar of Santa Maria Maggiore, if you look down, you will see the tomb of the great Baroque artist and architect, Gian Lorenzo Bernini.
-His family are also buried here.
+bernini's tomb in santa maria maggioreJust to the right of the main altar is the tomb of the great Baroque artist and architect, Gian Lorenzo Bernini.

-Another famous person who we might be surprised to find is buried here is Pauline Bonaparte.
+Another famous person who you might be surprised to find is buried here is Pauline Bonaparte, younger sister of the famous Napoleon who married a Roman Borghese prince.

 Several popes are buried in Santa Maria Maggiore, including, perhaps most famously, Pope Sixtus V, who has a whole chapel named for him, the Sistine Chapel.

-The Sistine Chapel is often open for visits, while the Pauline Chapel is only open for prayer.
+The Sistine Chapel is often open for visits, whereas the Pauline Chapel is usually only open for prayer.

 No photos are allowed in the Pauline Chapel.